-In Period 113, VLT and VLTI instruments will be offered in three modes: Visitor Mode (VM), Designated Visitor Mode (DVM) and Service Mode (SM).
-The article "Should I stay, or should I go?
+In Period 112, VLT and VLTI instruments will be offered in three modes: Visitor Mode (VM), Designated Visitor Mode (DVM) and Service Mode (SM).
+These modes have been extensively described in the Data Flow Operations section of the December 1997 and June 1998 issues of The Messenger.
+Further information can be found in the articles on Service Mode scheduling in the September 2001 issue and the article "Fifteen Years of Service Mode Operations: Closing the Loop with the Community" in the December 2014 issue.
+More recently, the article "Should I stay, or should I go?
 Service and Visitor Mode at ESO's Paranal Observatory", in the September 2018 issue, discusses the advantages of each mode.
 As part of the Phase 1 proposal, investigators are requested to specify which mode they desire.
 While every effort will be made to follow the proposed observing mode, ESO does reserve the right to allocate time in a mode that is different from the one requested.
 Note especially the restrictions of available modes detailed in Sects.
 5.1 and 5.2 (including Designated Visitor Mode), as well as the policy in Sect.
 6.3.